 Utilized best practices of Listening, Feedback, Vulnerability, Idea Sharing, Networking, Flexibility, Ownership, Self-improvement, Celebration and Vision

-Delivered faithfully bi-weekly coaching sessions throughout phases 2 and 3 of the iHub Student’s learning journey.
+Delivered faithfully bi-weekly coaching sessions throughout the 10-month iHub Student’s learning journey.

 Conveyed your best guidance based on your knowledge and experience and been a faithful sounding board for your student.